PossiblyAxolotl/PossiblyAxolotl-Wiki/wiki/3d_gang.md

 # 3D Gang

 The 3D Gang is a group channel for YouTube 3D animators.
 Currently it primarily features disstracks on various people including members of the channel and game developer [AIA](/aia).
+The 3D gang is known for [zarting](/zart), however, nobody knows what that really means.

 ## Channel